 Ana L. Ramirez

-is a retired educator, San Antonio Independent School District.
-After having taught English at Lanier, she became an administrator - Principal at Harris Middle School, Principal at Jefferson High School and Human Resources Director.
-She then was Teacher Certification Officer at University at the Incarnate Word and Assistant to the Dean of the College of Arts & Sciences, Our Lady of the Lake University.
+is a retired educator from the San Antonio Independent School District.
+After having taught English at Lanier, she became an administrator - Middle School & High School Principal and Human Resources Director.
+She then was a Teacher Certification Officer at University at the Incarnate Word and Assistant to the Dean of the College of Arts & Sciences at Our Lady of the Lake University.

 La Voz de Esperanza Editor

 A native of Austin, Gloria has lived in San Antonio since 1977 is a retired bilingual early childhood educator.
 She was active in the anti-war movement and Chicanx movement as a student at UT-Austin in the late 60s and early 70s where she earned her undergraduate and graduate degrees.
 She has been involved with the Esperanza since its opening in 1987.
 Currently, she is a member of the PreK4SA board of directors, the Esperanza's Conjunto de Nepantlera